This post may contain affiliate links. See our affiliate disclaimer here.

 The simplest way to stream TV in your RV is to use a Roku.

-You can also use Apple TV, Google Chromecast or an Amazon Fire Cube, but the Roku is the best value.
+You can also use Apple TV, Google Chromecast, or an Amazon Fire Cube, but the Roku is the best value.
 The difficult part of streaming is choosing which service or services are the best fit for your traveling family.

-Amazon Prime Video, Netflix and Hulu all offer a mix of cable TV series, movies and original content.
+Amazon Prime Video, Netflix, and Hulu all offer a mix of cable TV series, movies, and original content.
 You can browse the offerings on each service to choose the one that has the best selection for you.

 If you are not on a tight budget, you can easily subscribe to all three for way less than the cost of a typical sticks and bricks cable service.
 My preferred choice is Amazon Video because it is included with your Prime membership.

-The two-day shipping offered with Amazon Prime is a great for RVers because you can guarantee your online purchases will arrive at the RV park before you move on.
+The two-day shipping offered with Amazon Prime is also great for RVers because you can guarantee your online purchases will arrive at the RV park before you move on.
 Use this link to sign-up for a 30-day free trial of Amazon Prime and Prime Video.

 Sling TV is a streaming platform that lets you watch live TV.
 The best part of Sling is that you get to customize a package with only the channels you want.
-The service starts at $25 per month, and is a great option if you want access to certain cable channels like ESPN.
+The service starts at $45 per month and is a great option if you want access to certain cable channels like ESPN.

 If you are not a full-time RVer, you can also download Roku apps for most network and cable TV channels.
 These apps allow you to stream on-demand shows and sports for free with the login information for your home cable or satellite service.